NovaCorz/CSC510/README.md

   - It is recommended to delete the branch as soon as it is merged to the main branch to avoid stale branches in the repository.
   - It is encouraged to add name tags such as "feature/" or "patch/" in the branches if it is used to add code-patches or features in the project.

+For more details on contributing to Food Seer, please read our full guide here: [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## 📈 Code Coverage